 Of course, you are free to opt out of receiving these requests from us at any time by updating your preferences in your online account.

-To build a rich picture of who you are and what you like, and to inform our business decisions, we’ll combine data captured from across ZDHC and third parties such as our data processors and as we have described in the section 'What Personal Data Do We Collect?'
+To build a rich picture of who you are and what you like, and to inform our business decisions, we’ll combine data captured from across the ZDHC Group and third parties such as our data processors and as we have described in the section 'What Personal Data Do We Collect?'.
 We do this on the basis of our legitimate business interest.

 For example, by combining this data, this will help us decide which activities or content to share with you.

-We know how much data security matters to all our stakeholders.
+We know that data security matters to all our stakeholders.
 We treat your personal data with the utmost care and take all appropriate steps to protect it.

 We secure access to all transactional areas of the ZDHC intranet and apps using ‘https’ technology.

 Access to your personal data is password-protected, and sensitive data such as payment card information is secured and tokenised to ensure it is protected.